 Florida is predominantly a cow-calf state.
 Weaned calves (usually 6-10 months old weighing 300 to 600 pounds) are shipped to stockers or feedlots.
 While feed costs are a main driver in the cattle industry, Florida's role in production is almost entirely cow-calf operations developing feeder cattle.
-Total beef cows in the state for 2022 were 895,000, but including calves the overall cattle number was 1.63 million head.
-This is down 4% from 2021 and on trend with declining numbers statewide since the early 2000s.
-Nationally, cattle herd numbers have dipped below national totals last experienced in the 1950s, supportive of strong continued demand from feedlot operations and processors.
+Total beef cows in the state for 2022 were 888,000, but including calves and dairy the overall cattle number was 1.62 million head.
+This is down 1% from 2022 and on trend with declining numbers statewide since the early 2000s.
+Florida's total calves under 500 lbs are up 5% from last year at 390,000, about 3% of the US total.
+Nationally, cattle herd numbers have dipped below totals last experienced in the 1950s, supportive of strong continued demand from feedlot operations and processors.

-Currently, Florida's pastureland is not stricken by drought, and with only 31% of the state moderately dry.
-Cattle conditions overall in January 2023 remained mostly good but many forages have been unable to bounce back from the hard freeze over Christmas 2022.
-While prices last year were high, Southeast feeder steers are even more elevated, up 13% from this time in 2021.
-Nationwide, feeder cattle prices are about 20% above the five-year average.
-Near term risks for Florida's cattle industry include the ongoing potential for drought, damaged forage/conditions from an expected colder and rainier 2023 winter, and encroaching development buying acres out of production.
-Long-term, beef consumption in the US is expected to have peaked, with total meat eaten per capita reaching an alltime-high of 225lbs in 2020 and expected to have declined (marginally) to 224.6lbs in 2022.
+Currently, Florida's pastureland is not stricken by drought, and with only 18% of the state in poor or very poor condition, and 78% of the state at adequate moisture levels.
+Prices continue to rise with feeder steers at the Oklahoma City National Stockyards up more than 40% from fall 2022 and fed steers up about 29% year over year.
+Near term risks for Florida's cattle industry include the ongoing potential for drought and encroaching development buying acres out of production.
+Long-term, beef consumption in the US is expected to have peaked, with total meat eaten per capita reaching an all-time-high of 225lbs in 2020 and expected to have remained flat for 2023.
 Of this, beef consumption accounts for just under 60lbs per annum.
-Plant-based protein and high prices are likely to dampen consumer demand over the next few years while prices remain elevated.
-Further, societal pressures and political volatility could lead to increased regulation on methane emissions, resulting in added risk to producers.
+High prices are likely to dampen consumer demand over the next few years, but thus far consumers have remained loyal to beef.
+Plant based and lab grown proteins, long expected to compete with beef have struggled of late due to elevated price points discouraging consumers and high interest rates weighing on startups.
+Societal pressures and political volatility could lead to increased regulation on methane emissions, resulting in added risk to producers.
+The export forecast has been dampened due to higher prices and global economic slowdowns, while imports are expected to increase, especially from Australia and New Zealand.